imrafaelmerino/vertx-effect-examples/README.md

 **The signup service must execute all the operations in parallel**: the request to  Google and the MongoDB calls (persist and count)

-The service response conforms to the following json-spec:
+The verticle response conforms to the following json-spec:

 ```